Aeroluna/LunaCoopMod/README.md

 Anyone who has played P1 knows how painful it is to get energy on these things.

 - Buffed Ignite Afterburners to additionally increase acceleration by 1000.
+- Added visual boost effect to Medivac and Banshee when using Ignite Afterburners.
 - Removed the random delay on Battlecruiser weapons.
 - Reworked P2.
   - Removed Ignite Afterburners cooldown.